noizhardware/saltWater/README.md

 ## Library Elements
 All the elements in this library start with _"salt"_
 * **saltGrain**
-  This is the basic building block, it will translate inputs from ORCA into two elements: a standard MIDI note on the left outlet and an envelope on the right outlet.
+  This is the basic building block, translates inputs from ORCA into two elements: a standard MIDI note on the left outlet and an envelope signal on the right outlet.
 * **saltSin**
   This will directly output a sinewave, according to the received note, and gated with the received AR enevelope data.
 * **saltIvory**